ianstrang2/berkoTNF/docs/SPEC_in_out_functionality_plan.md

 Use notification_ledger.batch_key to coalesce events.

-Quiet hours use the match's local timezone; all scheduling computed server-side in UTC.

 6.3 Grace Period

 5 minutes post-dropout before offers fan-out.
 Cancel if player returns to IN.